DontShaveTheYak/groovy-guru/README.md

 The [Groovy-Guru][VS Code Groovy extension] extension provides rich language support for the [Groovy](https://groovy-lang.org/) programming language, using the Groovy [Language Server](https://github.com/prominic/groovy-language-server).
+You can also install [Groovy-Guru][VS Code Groovy extension] using the [Jenkins Extension Pack](https://marketplace.visualstudio.com/items?itemName=DontShaveTheYak.jenkins-extension-pack), which is a must have when developing pipelines for Jenkins.

 ## Quick Start